 3. Provide your website address where MCA can view your work.

 MCA may invite artists to apply based on a feeling that they may be a good fit for the program.
-MCA will select one artist from applications received by the deadline of September 1.
+MCA will select one artist from applications received by the deadline.

 Applicants notified of MCA decision/artist selection

-Phone call with Dorothy, who will provide program dates and deadlines and establish an agreement with the artist to complete booth preparation.
+Phone call with MCA, who will provide program dates and deadlines and establish an agreement with the artist to complete booth preparation.

-Booth design and build, product selection and pricing, line sheet development, marketing materials development, workshops
+Booth design and build, product selection and pricing, line sheet development, marketing materials development, workshops.
+2020 show dates TBA

 ANNA LOW, 2018